leejr0/cs414-f19-001-Spaghetti-Coders/json-format.md

 `getRandomPlayer`: returns a random profile from the database.

-`invitePlayer`: returns a pending match with playerBlue being the invitee, and playerRed being the inviter.
+`invitePlayer`: returns a pending match with *playerBlue being the invitee, and playerRed being the inviter*.

 `declineMatch`: deletes the pending match and returns *true* on success.

-The following JSON object represents a general outline of the invitation data flow.
+*The following JSON object represents a general outline of the invitation data flow:*

 ```json
 {